 For $G$ a Polish group, recall that $E\subseteq G$ is \textit{universally measurable} ($E\in \mathcal{U}(G)$) if $E$ is measurable with respect to every measure $\mu \in \mathcal{P}(G)$ -- for background, see e.g. [Kec, \S 21D], cf. [Fre, 434D, 432], [Sho]; these form a $\sigma $\textit{-algebra}.
 Examples are analytic subsets (see e.g. [Rog, Part 1 \S 2.9], or [Kec, Th.
 21.10], [Fre, 434Dc]) and the $\sigma $-algebra that they generate.
-Beyond these are the \textit{provably }$\mathbf{\Delta } _{2}^{1}$ sets of [FenN].
+Beyond these are the \textit{provably }$\mathbf{\Delta } _{2}^{1}$ sets of [FenN] -- cf. [BinO7].

 Recall that $E$ is \textit{left Haar null}, $E\in \mathcal{HN}$, as in Solecki [Sol1,2,3] (following [Chr1,2]) if there are $B\in \mathcal{U}(G)$ covering $E$ and $\mu \in \mathcal{P}(G)$ with

 (The terminal brackets here and below indicate \textit{universal quantification} over the free variable.)
 So if $B\in \mathcal{U}(G)$ is not left Haar null, then for each $\mu \in \mathcal{P}(G)$ there is compact $ K=K_{\mu }\subseteq B$ and $g\in G$ with